-30 How long can a foreign national spend in your jurisdiction on a visitors' visa?
+How long can a foreign national spend in your jurisdiction on a visitors' visa?

-A visa enables the holder to entry or short stays in Germany of up to 90 days, within half a year from the date of first entry into Germany.
+A visa enables the holder to entry or short stays in Germany of up to 90 days for each period of 180 days.
 In the event of longer stays, a temporary residence or permanent settlement permit is required.